Macnelly Torres

 Macnelly Torres Berrío (born 1 November 1984) is a former Colombian footballer former professional footballer who played mainly as an attacking midfielder.

 A playmaker and known for his technical abilities with the ball he was able to win 16 titles during his 18 years of career.

 Torres made his debut for Colombia in 2007 and has scored 4 goals in 48 appearances for the country.

 Club career

 Early career

 Torres joined Atlético Junior's youth system at age 10 until he made his debut as a professional in 2002.
 In the 2004 season Junior won the Finalización Tournament, which was his first professional title in his career.
 Macnelly was part of a "golden generation" for Junior, also including players like Martín Arzuaga and Omar Sebastián Pérez.

-In 2005, he moved to Cúcuta Deportivo, where he won the 2006 Finalización.
+In 2005, he moved to Cúcuta Deportivo.
+He played a key role in the 2006 Finalización, helping the club secure its first-ever title and scoring in the second leg of the finals against Deportes Tolima.

 He also participated in the 2007 Copa Libertadores, where he scored a goal against Uruguay's Nacional to help Cúcuta qualify for the semifinals, which they lost to the eventual champions Boca Juniors.

 Colo-Colo

-After Jesús Dátolo of Boca Juniors failed to sign for Chilean club Colo-Colo, Torres became the new target of the Santiago-based club.
-He completed his move after long negotiations of the Chilean club with Cúcuta, and both clubs reached an agreement for a fee of US$2.4 million.
-This fee was the most expensive in Chilean football history at the time.
-The previous record was the $1.2 million transfer of Néstor Gorosito from San Lorenzo de Almagro to Universidad Católica.
-On 7 February 2008, Torres was presented as new player of the club during a press conference alongside the club's coach Claudio Borghi.

-He arrived as a replacement for his compatriot Giovanni Hernández, who had problems with the club's board and then signed for Atlético Junior.
-Colo-Colo later confirmed that Torres would join in June, because he had to finish playing the 2008 Copa Libertadores with Cúcuta.
-Torres won two league titles with the club: the 2008 Clausura and the 2009 Clausura.
+In June 2008, Torres officially joined Chilean powerhouse Colo-Colo for a fee of $2,200,000, becoming the club's most expensive signing at the time.
+He arrived as a replacement for his compatriot Giovanni Hernández, who signed for Junior.
+In November 2008, it was reported that Atletico Nacional were going to offer $3,000,000 for him, but Colo-Colo said he was not up for sale and offered a minimum of $4,500,000 for the player, more than double what he was bought for.

+Torres won two league titles with the club: the 2008 Clausura and the 2009 Clausura, notably scoring twice in a match against La Serena in route to the 2009 title.
+On 3 March 2009, Torres had a great performance in a 3-1 victory against Palmeiras at Estádio Palestra Itália, scoring once and providing an assist.
+Despite the important victory, Colo-Colo failed to progress out of the 2009 Copa Libertadores group stage.